 Tenfore Road Arrow is a great opportunity for students to apply the theoretical knowledge gained during studies, however it is common for the project to require students to have a much better understanding of specific topics.
 Therefore, members of our team learn a lot more during a season than during their regular course of study, as well as how to think outside the box, to find a solution without any guidance, take the initiative and stand behind their decisions.
 They also have the opportunity to learn from students who have been working on this project for years and have gained expertise in various fields, but they are also expected to take responsibility, to carry out tasks on time and in addition to solving engineering problems, develop skills in team work and working with people from different professions.

 Seven racecars, 17 competitions, over 1000 parts designed, manufactured and obtained every year… All of this was achieved by 200 students who have been part of this team and over 60 000 man-hours invested into making Tenfore Road Arrow what it is.
 Countless obstacles, constraints and problems that students have to face from the start to the end of the season and the success that was achieved after all this, you can say that enthusiasm is the foundation of this project.

 Tenfore Road Arrow is more than a team.
-A group of students connected by a common goal, going through good and bad moments, functioning much like a large family.
+A group of students connected by a common goal, going through good and bad moments, writing history and pushing the boundaries.
+Friendship is inevitable part of teamwork.
 The best proof of this is the constant support from alumni members, but also the atmosphere within the team.
-After a year of teamwork, despite all efforts, team members still, even more so than in the beginning, love what they do and enjoy it, so the love for the project and team continues to be an important cohesive factor that combines the car into that perfect assembly which is much more than just its parts.
+After the whole season, despite all efforts, team members still, even more so than in the beginning, love what they do and enjoy it, so the love for the project continues to be an important cohesive factor that combines the car into that perfect assembly which is much more than just its parts.